j-farkas/wordcounter/Readme.md

 # _Word Counter_

-#### _Counts number of times a word repeats in a sentence_
+#### _Counts number of times a word repeats in a given phrase_

 #### By _**Jared Farkas**_

 ## Description

 _This checks how many times a given word is repeated in a phrase.
-It also checks for partial matches eg("cat" is found in "cathedral")_
+It also checks for partial matches eg("cat" is found in "cathedral").
+Punctuation and spacing is ignored in the phrase, and not accepted in the input_

 ## Setup/Installation Requirements